A Guide To Homeowners Insurance For Veterans And Military

 Standard homeowners insurance policies typically include dwelling coverage, coverage for other structures on your property like a detached garage, personal property coverage for damaged or destroyed belongings and liability coverage in the cause of injury.
 Veteran home insurance policies should include everything in a standard home insurance policy.

-Veteran loan lenders require insurance payments in escrow, which is when a third party holds large sums of money or a property until certain conditions have been met.
-In this circumstance, homeowners will be required to pay 15 months’ worth of home insurance premiums upfront and then continue their monthly payments to maintain the balance.
+Veteran loan lender sometimes s require insurance payments in escrow, which is when a third party holds large sums of money or a property until certain conditions have been met.
+In this circumstance, homeowners will be required to pay a number of months’ worth of home insurance premiums upfront and then continue their monthly payments to maintain the balance.

-The most common choice for active duty military is USAA since they offer many financial services such as bundling home and auto insurance as well as benefits for military personnel.2
+The most common choice for active-duty military is USAA since they offer many financial services such as bundling home and auto insurance as well as benefits for military personnel.

 USAA is highly rated because of its customer service, coverage options and low-cost policies, which include coverage for fire, theft, windstorms, earthquakes, home sharing and military uniform coverage.

-Their policies are noted as being affordable and customer reviews report them to be “attentive, thorough and quick in the insurance claims process”.3
+Their policies are noted as being affordable and customer reviews report them to be “attentive, thorough and quick in the insurance claims process”

-- Pros: There are a handful of different discounts offered by USAA such as their bundling discount, claims-free discount, home security system discount, new home discount and discounts for insuring your home for the full rebuilding cost.
+- Pros: There are a handful of different discounts offered by USAA such as their bundling discount, claims-free discount, home security system discount, rental car discounts, new home discount and discounts for insuring your home for the full rebuilding cost.

 - Cons: USAA eligibility is only given to military members and their families, and there are no local agents or insurance brokers available to USAA customers.
 There also might be fewer discounts than competitors.